-Price per pitch is £21 without electric or £26 with.
+Price per pitch is £25 without electric or £32 with EHU.

-(Please note: A pitch means up to 2 adults and 2+ children, with one car.
-So, if you’re a group of more than 2 adults, we charge an additional £2 per adult per night.
-Also, please let us know if you plan to bring a second car, as we charge £1 per night per extra car.
+(Please note: A pitch means up to 2 adults and up to 5 children, with one car.
+So, if you’re a group of more than 2 adults, we charge an additional £3 per adult per night.
+Also, please book if you plan to bring a second car, as we charge £2 per night per extra car.
 You can book this online too.)

-To check availability or to book, please choose your date and check for availability using the search button – up on the top right of this page.
+To check availability or to book, please choose your date and check for availability using the search button – up on the top right of this page (or at the bottom if on a phone!).
 You can book either a standard pitch or one with Electric Hook Up (EHU).